gulshankumar409/Employee_Attrition_Machine_Learning/README.md

-# EMPLOYEE ATTRITION
+# Employee Attrition Prediction

-Employee attrition is a critical aspect of human resource management, representing the departure of employees from an organization.
-Understanding and predicting attrition can aid in strategic workforce planning and retention efforts.
-This comprehensive documentation outlines the entire process of analyzing employee attrition using a dataset, encompassing data preprocessing, visualization, and the implementation of various machine learning models.
+Employee attrition is a crucial aspect of human resource management, influencing strategic workforce planning and retention efforts.
+This comprehensive documentation guides you through the process of analyzing employee attrition using a dataset.
+The project encompasses data preprocessing, exploratory data analysis (EDA), and the implementation of various machine learning models.

+## V1 File

-# Project step
+### Project Steps

-*Dataset
+#### Dataset
-The dataset contains information about employees, including various attributes such as age, daily rate, department, education, etc. The goal is to predict employee attrition.
+The dataset contains employee information for predicting attrition, including attributes like age, daily rate, department, and more.

-*Data Cleaning
+#### Data Cleaning
-Columns with more than 80% empty values were dropped
+Columns with over 80% empty values were dropped to streamline the dataset.

-*Data Preprocessing
+#### Data Preprocessing
+1. **Encoding Categorical Columns:**
    Categorical columns were encoded using LabelEncoder.
-Attributes with standard deviation less than 0.8 were excluded after normalization.

- Encoding Categorical Columns:
-         Categorical columns are identified and encoded using the LabelEncoder from scikit-learn, converting them into a format suitable for machine learning models
- Normalizing data and creating Gaussian Distribution:
+2. **Normalizing Data:**
-        A Gaussian distribution is created for each attribute, and attributes with a standard deviation below the threshold (0.8) are excluded.
-This step ensures that the dataset adheres to a standard scale.
+   A Gaussian distribution was created for each attribute.
+Attributes with a standard deviation below 0.8 were excluded after normalization.

-#Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)

 Explored the dataset to derive insights into employee characteristics and potential factors contributing to attrition.

-#Principal Component Analysis (PCA)
+### Principal Component Analysis (PCA)

 Applied PCA for feature extraction and visualization.

-#Machine Learning Models
+### Machine Learning Models
-This repository contains Python code for predicting employee attrition using various machine learning models.
-The following models are implemented:

-#Mean-Shift
+Implemented the following models:

+- **Mean-Shift:**
   Utilizes Mean-Shift clustering for prediction.
 Achieves an accuracy of 86.17%.

-#K-Nearest Neighbors (KNN)
+- **K-Nearest Neighbors (KNN):**
   Employs a KNN classifier with k=3.
 Achieves an accuracy of 78.68%.

-#Support Vector Machine (SVM)
+- **Support Vector Machine (SVM):**
   Implements an SVM classifier with a linear kernel.
 Achieves an accuracy of 86.17%.

-#K-Means
+- **K-Means:**
   Applies K-Means clustering for prediction.
 Achieves accuracy metrics, precision, recall, and F1 score.

-#Decision Tree
+- **Decision Tree:**
   Trains a Decision Tree classifier.
 Achieves an accuracy of 86.17%.

+## V2 File

+### Data Visualization and EDA

+Explored through bar charts for feature comparison between different attributes to gain insights into employee attrition.

+### Heatmap Analysis for Feature Selection

+#### Encoding Categorical Labels
+Categorical columns are encoded using LabelEncoder for numerical analysis.

+#### Correlation Heatmap
+A heatmap of the correlation matrix visualizes relationships between features, aiding in identifying potential correlations influencing employee attrition.

+#### Filtered Heatmap for Top Features
+Selected important features ('OverTime', 'MonthlyIncome', etc.) are analyzed in a filtered heatmap for deeper insights.

+**Top 10 Features:**
+- 'OverTime'
+- 'MonthlyIncome'
+- 'TotalWorkingYears'
+- 'Age'
+- 'YearsAtCompany'
+- 'StockOptionLevel'
+- 'JobLevel'
+- 'YearsWithCurrManager'
+- 'MaritalStatus'
+- 'JobRole'